jayzpl/easy2code_game/README.md

 - 0.1.1 implementation of better level design, added new mechanic for moving blocks.
 - 0.1.2 implementation of new "info and hints" mechanic.
 Added main game mechanic: ordering blocks and checking result
 - 0.1.3 added displaing points and 'win/fail' message
-- 0.1.4 added new game levels
+- 0.1.4 added new game levels and instruction to run game in readme.md

+- 1.0.0 game has been pushed.

 # TODO: